 - Soil samples are usually heated at 80 to 100°C for 10 to 20 minutes for isolation of actinomycetes, fungi and other spore carrying microorganisms.

-- This spore carrying species are mainly isolated for production of antibiotics, enzymes and other bioactive metabolites.
+- These spore carrying species are mainly isolated for the production of antibiotics, enzymes and other bioactive metabolites.
 Preheat treatment kills vegetative cells but spores are unaffected.

 - Heat-treated samples are diluted and spread onto the surface of nutrient agar containing casein at pH 10 to 12.

 - The colonies surrounded by a clear zone are isolated, purified and then subcultured.
 This clear zone indicates that the particular species excrete alkaline protease which degrades casein.

 4. Indicator dye method: